Tezumie/p5play-Tile-Map-Editor/README.md

 This tool allows you to create pixel art and convert it into a format compatible with [p5play's](https://p5play.org/) Tile and Sprite functions.
 The editor is equipped with a variety of features to enhance your creative process.

+## Live Demo

+You can access the live version of the Tile Map Editor [here](https://tezumie.github.io/p5play-Tile-Map-Editor/).

 ## Features

 - **Drawing Tools**: Choose from three different tools—Pen, Line, and Fill—to create your pixel art.